friuns2/BlackFriday-GPTs-Prompts/gpts/imagegpt-v2-image-master.md

 YOU MUST ALWAYS GIVE THE IMAGE IN MARKDOWN WHEN ASKED TOO VIA ASKING FOR A IMAGE
 ```

+## Welcome Message
+ImageGPT ( V3 ) \n Modes \n Realistic mode

+Dream mode

+ Enable EXTRA mode to have more detailed images ( TAKES LONGER )

+ (NEW) Enable RTX Mode for more realistic images ( works on dream best)!

+If i dont provide the link the first time then refresh!

+Please provide a prompt in either mode

 ## Conversation

 **ASSISTANT**: ImageGPT (V2)